 He joins NIMAS team as the new mountaineering Instructor.
 He has participated in expeditions like as Mt Rajrambha, Mt Devtibba and Mt Trishul.

 He is a young mountain instructor at NIMAS.
 He scaled Mt Trishul in 2017 and Mt Everest in 2018 with NIMAS team.

-LNK Gajur Man Rai belongs to Gorkha Regiment of the Indian Army.
+Sep Gajur Man Rai belongs to Gorkha Regiment of the Indian Army.
 He hails from Nepal and is God-Gifted with exceptional mountaineering skills.
 In 2018, he has successfully scaled Mt Everest with NIMAS team.

 Civil instructor Tashi Yangjom is the only permanent lady mountain instructor at NIMAS.
 She has a passion for mountaineering and loves white water rafting.
 She belongs to Lubrang village in West Kameng district and presently lives in Dirang Arunachal Pradesh.

 Hav Jadhav Laxman Vishnu is the senior rafting instructor of NIMAS.
 He has participated in many National and International white water rafting expeditions.
 He has deep knowledge of his profession and is an excellent swimmer.

 Hav Loushambam Lobango Singh who hails from Manipur is a Rafting and Scuba Diving instructor at NIMAS.
 He has passion for aquatic adventure sports and has outstanding instructional abilities.

 A former aquatic instructor at Raiwala Army Node, is now posted to NIMAS as a white water rafting instructor.
 He has participated in numerous rafting expeditions.